Stephen Wade (politician)

 Stephen Graham Wade (born 28 March 1960) is a former Australian politician.
 He was a member of the South Australian Legislative Council serving between May 2006 and January 2023, representing the South Australian Division of the Liberal Party of Australia.
 Wade has served as the Minister for Health and Wellbeing in the Marshall Ministry between 22 March 2018 and 24 March 2022.

 Background and early career

 Wade was born in Victoria, he moved to Adelaide with his family in 1974.
 He attended Pembroke School, before studying a Bachelor of Law and Economics at the University of Adelaide.
-Wade worked as a Parliamentary Advisor at a state and federeal level, including to former Minister for Health Dr Michael Armitage.
+Wade worked as a Parliamentary Advisor at a state and federal level, including to former Minister for Health Dr Michael Armitage.
 He then worked in Corporate Governance and served on a number of boards, including as Chair of the Julia Farr Services Inc, and was a fellow of the Australian Institute of Corporate Affairs.